 Guarantees: when to get a guarantor strength report?

-If you’re certifying a contingent asset that will reduce your scheme’s levy by £100,000 or more, and it’s accepted, you’ll need to obtain and submit a guarantor strength report from a professional valuer.
+If you’re certifying a contingent asset that would, if accepted, reduce your scheme’s levy by £100,000 or more, you’ll need to obtain and submit a guarantor strength report from a professional valuer.

 If you’re unsure of how the asset will affect your levy invoice, we recommend that you commission a report just in case.